Moist chocolate Coca Cola cake is just like your favorite Cracker Barrel sheet cake and so much tastier than a boxed

-Add the sugar, all-purpose flour, baking soda, and unsweetened cocoa to a bowl, mix together and set aside.
+Combine flour, sugar, baking soda, and unsweetened cocoa in a bowl, mix together and set aside.

-In a saucepan add the butter, vegetable oil, and Coca-Cola.
-Bring to a boil.
+In a saucepan combine butter, vegetable oil, and Coca-Cola.
+Bring to a boil on high.

 (If you look closely you can see my phone in the reflection!)